Learn more about the speaker lineup for TED2017.

 His preferred medium is charcoal, "because it’s something as natural as life and death," he writes, and he also works in acrylics, inks and even wood.
 Senbanjo created work for the astonishing "Sorry" video from Beyoncé's Lemonade, and he has worked with Angelique Kidjo, Kenneth Cole, Alicia Keys, Usher and many more.

 Mariano Sigman, a physicist by training, is a leading figure in the cognitive neuroscience of learning and decision making.
-He is the founder of the Integrative Neuroscience Laboratory at the University of Buenos Aires.
 Sigman was awarded a Human Frontiers Career Development Award, the National Prize of Physics, the Young Investigator Prize of "College de France," the IBM Scalable Data Analytics Award and is a scholar of the James S. McDonnell Foundation.
 In 2016 he was made a Laureate of the Pontifical Academy of Sciences.

 In The Secret Life of the Mind, Sigman's ambition is to explain the mind so that we can understand ourselves and others more deeply.
 He shows how we form ideas during our first days of life, how we give shape to our fundamental decisions, how we dream and imagine, why we feel certain emotions, how the brain transforms and how who we are changes with it.
 Spanning biology, physics, mathematics, psychology, anthropology, linguistics, philosophy and medicine, as well as gastronomy, magic, music, chess, literature and art, The Secret Life of the Mind revolutionizes how neuroscience serves us in our lives, revealing how the infinity of neurons inside our brains manufacture how we perceive, reason, feel, dream and communicate.

 Sweeney's second monologue, In the Family Way, played in theatrical runs in New York and Los Angeles.
 It was ultimately fashioned into a book, a memoir titled If It's Not One Thing, It's Your Mother.
 Sweeney's third monologue, Letting Go of God, chronicled her journey from Catholicism to atheism.
-It was made into a film that played on Showtime.
+It was made into a Showtime film.
+Her latest show, Older and Wider, was filmed in April 2020.

 David Titley is a Professor of Practice in Meteorology and a Professor of International Affairs at the Pennsylvania State University.
 He is the founding director of Penn State’s Center for Solutions to Weather and Climate Risk.
 He served as a naval officer for 32 years and rose to the rank of Rear Admiral.
 Titley’s career included duties as commander of the Naval Meteorology and Oceanography Command; oceanographer and navigator of the Navy; and deputy assistant chief of naval operations for information dominance.
 He also served as senior military assistant for the director, Office of Net Assessment in the Office of the Secretary of Defense.